Shape My Face: Registering 3D Face Scans by Surface-to-Surface Translation: State of the Art

 \subsubsection{Architectural limitations and conclusion}

 We review the limitations of the two main blocks of the algorithm of \cite{Liu_2019_ICCV}, and conclude the section.

-\paragraph{Decoder} While MLP decoders are powerful and fully capable of representing details, they do not take advantage of the known template topology.
-In fact, careful tuning is required to obtain topologically sound shapes: \cite{Liu_2019_ICCV} rely on a strong edge length prior, and use synthetic data extensively during training to condition both the encoders and decoders to respect the topology of the template.
+\paragraph{Decoder} While MLP decoders are powerful and fully capable of representing details, they do not take advantage of the known template connectivity and geometry.
+In fact, careful tuning is required to obtain sound shapes: \cite{Liu_2019_ICCV} rely on a strong edge length prior, and use synthetic data extensively during training to condition both the encoders and decoders to respect the geometry of the template.

 We observe significant artifacts for a large portion of the input scans, as shown in Figure \ref{fig:artifacts_3dfc}.
 Notably, we observe tearing-like artifacts and self-intersecting edges, as well as excessive roughness and ragged edges at the boundaries of the shape.
 In particular, heavy artifacting is present in the mouth region despite the use of the Laplacian loss.
 Such registrations cannot be exploited for downstream tasks (such as learning from or statistical analysis on the registered scans) without heavy post-processing to correct the artifacts and improve surface fairness.